-• Refer members of the media to the Communications Department.

-A referral to the Communications Department will ensure that the person or organization seeking information talks to a subject-matter expert and receives the most current information.
-All news releases for distribution to local, regional or trade media must be reviewed and approved by the appropriate business leader, the Communications Department, subject-matter experts, and assigned legal counsel before they are released.
+- Refer members of the media to Media Relations. - A referral to Media Relations will ensure that the person or organization seeking information talks to a subject-matter expert and receives the most current information.
+All news releases for distribution to local, regional, or trade media must be reviewed and approved by the appropriate business leader, the Communications Department, subject-matter experts, and assigned legal counsel before they are released. - Do not act as a Company spokesperson unless you have coordinated with the Communications Department. - Employees who are experts in a certain area or who are Company leaders may be asked to act as a media spokesperson.

-clarity

-• Do not act as a Company spokesperson unless you have coordinated with the Communications Department.

-Employees who are experts in a certain area or who are Company leaders may be asked to act as a media spokesperson.
 The appropriate staff will select and train employees for this role.
-All questions or requests from the media must be directed to the Communications Department, and all spokespersons must coordinate their media contacts with their assigned communications staff.
-In the event of a Company-related crisis, UnitedHealth Group's Chief Communications Officer and media-relations representatives from its business segments are authorized to talk with the media.

-Only designated spokespersons may communicate on behalf of the Company with investors and analysts.

-It is important that only those employees who have the required specialized knowledge speak to securities professionals, such as analysts, investors, broker dealers, investment advisors and investment companies, on behalf of UnitedHealth Group, and all questions or requests from securities professionals must be directed to Investor Relations.
-This includes questions from analysts or others inquiring about our vendor or other business relationships.

-• If you are asked to speak at a conference, do not speak on behalf of the Company unless you are authorized to do so by a senior member of your business unit.

-Be careful to distinguish your own personal opinions from the Company's views.
+All questions or requests from the media must be directed to Media Relations, and all spokespersons must coordinate their media contacts with their assigned communications staff.
+In the event of a Company-related crisis, UnitedHealth Group's Chief Communications Officer and media relations representatives from its businesses are authorized to talk with the media. - · Only designated spokespersons may communicate on behalf of the Company with investors and analysts. - It is important that only those employees who have the required specialized knowledge speak to securities professionals, such as analysts, investors, broker dealers, investment advisors, and investment companies, on behalf of UnitedHealth Group, and all questions or requests from securities professionals must be directed to Investor Relations.
+This includes questions from analysts or others inquiring about our vendor or other business relationships. - If you are asked to speak at a conference, do not speak on behalf of the Company unless you are authorized to do so by a senior member of your business unit. - Be careful to distinguish your own personal opinions from the Company's views.

+Communication Challenges

 - Q. I was contacted by a member of the media to get my opinion on the health care industry.
-What should I do? - A. If you are contacted by a member of the media seeking information about any issue relating in any way to UnitedHealth Group, refer the person to the Communications Department without making a statement. - Q. I met a health care industry analyst at a conference, and she asked if I know anything about the Company's business prospects.
-Should I tell her? - A. Unless you are authorized to speak to investors or analysts, you must refer the person asking the question to Investor Relations.
+What should I do? - A. If you are contacted by a member of the media seeking information about any issue relating in any way to UnitedHealth Group, refer the person to Media Relations without making a statement. - Q. A member of the media contacted me regarding information I shared via social media.
+What should I do? - A. Reporters and journalists are increasingly turning to social media as sources for their news stories.
+Be aware that what you share may become the subject of media coverage.
+Always follow Social Media at UnitedHealth Group Guidelines when sharing information online.
+If you are asked about the Company's position or view, refrain from commenting and direct the reporter or journalist to contact Media Relations.

-- Q. A family friend writes for a blog and, because of my job at UnitedHealth Group, has asked for my opinion on health care reform.
-What should I tell him? - A. Conveying a personal opinion to friends and family is entirely appropriate, as long as you make it clear that you are speaking on your own behalf, and not on behalf of the Company.
-However, if you believe that your opinion might in any way be attributed to the Company, you should refrain from commenting and/or refer the person to the Communications Department.
+- Q. I met a health care industry analyst at a conference, and she asked if I know anything about the Company's business prospects.
+Should I tell her? - A. Unless you are authorized to speak to investors or analysts, you must refer the analyst asking the question to our Investor Relations department. - Q. A family friend writes for a blog and, because of my job at UnitedHealth Group, has asked for my opinion on health care reform.
+What should I tell him? - A. Conveying a personal opinion to friends and family is entirely appropriate.
+However, if you believe that your opinion might in any way be attributed to the Company, you should refrain from commenting and/or refer the person to Media Relations.